-Here are 10 ground cover plants to grow in a shady part of your garden.
+Here are 10 ground cover plants to grow in shade.

 Pachysandra terminalis (Japanese spurge) forms a dense, evergreen carpet.
 It’s useful for providing ground cover under trees and shrubs and does well in dry shade.
 It likes an acid soil, so is often grown as ground cover under rhododendrons.

 Vinca minor is a tough, low-maintenance perennial that will cope with many conditions in the garden, including sun or shade.
 It has glossy evergreen leaves and star-shaped flowers that are white or mauve, depending on the variety, from spring to autumn.

 Gaultheria procumbens is an evergreen shrub from North America.
 It forms a dense carpet of leaves that are red-edged in winter and complemented by red berries in winter.
 It’s a good choice for slopes and wildlife gardens.
 It likes moist, well-drained acidic soil.

 Hardy geraniums, or cranesbills, are invaluable plants for ground cover in all kinds of gardens, whether cottage-style or more contemporary schemes.
 With blue, pink or mauve flowers, they are perfect for the front of a border and popular with bees.

 Height x spread: 60cm x 90cm

 Brunnera macrophylla ‘Jack Frost’

 Brunnera macrophylla ‘Jack Frost’ is an attractive evergreen ground cover plant that has eye-catching silver foliage with dark green veins.
 In spring, it bears pretty blue flowers that look like forget-me-nots.
 It looks especially attractive planted with woodland plants.